 - Set Unique User ID Settings: User tracking allows you to see if individual users are reaching their WalkMe goals.
 By enabling user tracking, you will be able to see an individual’s progress as well as their usage of all the other Apps in the WalkMe Analytics Module.
 There are a few ways to identify unique users.
 The easiest is to use WalkMe ID where each user will be assigned an ID.
 However other methods can be more accurate.
 WalkMe ID is useful for tracking large numbers of users, specifically for external sites.
 However, it is not ideal for internal sites where you want WalkMe to remember your user.

 For Salesforce users, WalkMe can track the Salesforce User ID.
 Learn more about Salesforce variables.
 For non-Salesforce users we recommend using variables.
 You can also use a Cookie or jQuery to identify your users.
 However, variables, Cookies, and jQuery will require you to supply a way to identify the user.

 - Publish to Test Environment and Run Quality Assurance Tests: Make sure to test all of the items you plan to deploy.
 Testing ensures that your users have the best possible experience and don’t see breakages or broken links.
 Also, review text for typos and grammatical errors.
-Learn more about QA with the self-paced University course 210: Test Drive your Walk-Thru
+Learn more about QA with the self-paced course Test Your Implementation on WalkMe University.

 - Organize the menu: Use the Menu Organizer in the Publishing Menu to organize the order in which your items will appear in the Help and Task (if you have Onboarding) tabs.
 Learn more about organizing the WalkMe Menu below.